processone/docs.ejabberd.im/content/admin/upgrade/from_18.12_to_19.02.md

 ## Database

-If you want to use lastest MIX (XEP-0369) with an SQL backend then you have to create new tables.
+If you want to use latest MIX (XEP-0369) with an SQL backend then you have to create new tables.

 If you have issues using PEP and MySQL, you should update your schema.